PX4/PX4-user_guide/en/getting_started/sensor_selection.md

 ## Optical Flow

-[Optical Flow](../sensor/optical_flow.md) sensors use a downward facing camera and a downward facing distance sensor for velocity estimation.
+[Optical Flow sensors](../sensor/optical_flow.md) use a downward facing camera and a downward facing distance sensor for velocity estimation.
 PX4 blends the sensor output with information from other position sources (e.g. GPS) to provide a more accurate position lock.
 This sensor can be used indoors, when no GPS signal is available.

 ![px4flow-bottom](../../assets/hardware/sensors/px4flow/px4flow_bottom.jpg)

-Some options include:
-- [PX4Flow](../sensor/px4flow.md) based flow sensors, which have an integrated sonar sensor.
-- [PMW3901](../sensor/pmw3901.md)  based flow sensors, which have a sensor much like in an optical mouse trackpad.

 <span id="wiring"></span>